awestover/thoughts/content/1research/project ideas 04.21.25.md

-Here are some random project ideas that I'd be pretty excited to see done well, and some other random thoughts:
+Here are some random project ideas that I'd be pretty excited to see done well, and some other random thoughts.

+Prompted by listening to a few mins of Bengio's recent Simons Institute talk and reading some of Daniel's LW posts.

 1. Bengio mentioned setting up "public risk evals" things for AI companies --- apparently a similar concept exists in insurance or whatever.
 This is a method for incentivizing companies to spend money on safety.
 	1. If done well the company would get points for